Woman killed in Wallasey Christmas Eve pub shooting named

 A 26-year-old woman killed in a pub shooting on Christmas Eve has been named as Elle Edwards.

-Ms Edwards was at the Lighthouse in Wallasey Village on Merseyside with her sister and friends when she was shot in the head.
+Tributes have been paid to Ms Edwards who was at the Lighthouse in Wallasey Village on Merseyside with her sister and friends when she was shot in the head.

 She died in hospital and Merseyside Police have said she is not believed to have been the gunman’s target.